offfahad/AR-FaceFilter-App/README.md

 5. Take a photo or record a video with the filter applied.
 6. Save the filtered image or video to your device's gallery or share it on social media.

-## Credits

-This app was developed by Fahad using the Flutter framework and the DeepAR API.

-## Contact

-If you have any questions or feedback about the AR Face Mask Filter App, you can reach me at mughalfahad544@gmail.com.